 Day 7: Explore Salt Flats & Ghost Towns

-Day 9: Drive from Antofalla to El Peñon
+Day 9: Drive to El Peñon, Antofagasta de la Sierra

 Day 10: Explore Piedra Pomez & Carachi Pampa

-Today, you’ll drive through Los Cardones National Park, famous for its giant cactus plants that grow abundantly at this altitude.
-You’ll drive along the Cuesta del Obispo, where the road climbs and snakes up a scenic mountain slope carpeted with lush vegetation.
-You are likely to spot plenty of wildlife, including vicuñas, mountain cats, and falcons.
-You’ll also stop off at Valle Encantado where you’ll be able to enjoy a short hike (weather permitting), taking in the area’s natural beauty.
+Today, you'll leave Cafayate and drive north for a few hours to Los Cardones National Park.
+This 251-square-mile (650 sq km) protected area is famous for its giant cacti that grow abundantly at this altitude, which ranges from 3,937 feet (1,200 m) to 16,404 feet (5,000 m).
+The route you'll drive follows along the Cuesta del Obispo, a road that snakes up a scenic mountain slope carpeted with lush vegetation.
+In this area, you'll likely spot plenty of native wildlife, including vicuñas, mountain cats, and falcons.